-According to a survey among German project managers and sponsors, as well as observations in daily project life, an inadequate project initialization phase is often devastating the outcome of many projects.
-This is confirmed by a study conducted by the two German management consultants Bernd Friedrich and Daniel Schaetzler.
-In the course of this survey, the largest project time-wasters were identified, most of which could have been avoided or significantly reduced in the project initiation phase.
+According to a survey among German project managers and sponsors, as well as observations in daily project life, an inadequate project initialization phase is often devastating the outcome of projects.
+Two German management consultants Bernd Friedrich and Daniel Schaetzler carried out a study on how to start later and finish sooner.
+They identified large project time-wasters in the course of their survey.
+Below is a summary of most root-causes.
+Avoidance or significant reduction is possible during the project preparation phase.

 They present the following three issues that seem to be very common: